 NEP is using it’s existing landlord contacts to find private properties that are vacant and are in need of an upgrade.
 NEP’s Home Improvement Team will bring these properties up to a decent standard and provide a home that is healthy, safe and affordably warm for refugee families fleeing from crisis.

 The work will be subsidised by a grant of up to 75% from Nottingham City Council; the remainder will be paid by the landlord.

 We have designed a new workshop specifically for this project.
 We will educate both settled, and new refugees on how to use their heating effectively, how to prevent the build up of mould and damp, and how to find and switch to a cheaper energy deal.
 In short, how to use their property so it works in their favour, both in comfort and financially.

 In partnership with Nottingham Refugee Forum’s Refugee Case Workers we have already delivered two Healthy Living Workshops to a total of 30 refugees.

 The workshop explored the reasons why damp and mould occur and the preventative steps that can be taken.
 Steps to also eradicate it completely were also discussed i.e. internal wall insulation.

-A number of Home Visits for families most in need of immediate help, for example one family did not have a working boiler and an elderly couple, with multiple health issues were living were living in a house with severe damp and mould.
+Home Visits for families most in need of immediate help will be organised, for example, one family did not have a working boiler and an elderly couple, with multiple health issues were living in a house with severe damp and mould.